-At least ten days before the transcript of the record is transmitted to this Court, unless a shorter time prior thereto shall be agreed upon by the parties, the appellant may file with the Clerk of the Court from which the appeal is taken, to be attached to the transcript, a memorandum designating such portions of the record as the appellant may consider unnecessary to be included in the printed record in this Court, and a similar right may be exercised by the appellee, provided that either party exercising such right shall forthwith serve a copy of the memorandum so filed, upon the solicitor of the opposite party, who shall file within five days thereafter, or within a shorter time if agreed upon by the parties, a statement indicating the extent to which, if at all, the proposal embodied in the memorandum filed by the other party to the appeal is assented to, and if no such reply statement is filed within the time prescribed, the proposed omissions from the printed record shall be regarded as having been assented to as a whole.
+Before the transcript of the record is transmitted to this Court, and at least ten days before the beginning of the term of this Court to which the record is to be transmitted, unless a shorter time prior thereto shall be agreed upon by the parties, the appellant may file with the Clerk of the Court from which the appeal is taken, to be attached to the transcript, a memorandum designating such portions of the record as the appellant may consider unnecessary to be included in the printed record in this Court, and a similar right may be exercised by the appellee, provided that either party exercising such right shall forthwith serve a copy of the memorandum so filed, upon the solicitor of the opposite party, who shall file within five days thereafter, or within a shorter time if agreed upon by the parties, a statement indicating the extent to which, if at all, the proposal embodied in the memorandum filed by the other party to the appeal is assented to, and if no such reply statement is filed within the time prescribed, the proposed omissions from the printed record shall be regarded as having been assented to as a whole.
 The Clerk of this Court shall cause to be omitted from the record as printed all matter which the memoranda and statements filed by the parties shall agree in designating as not necessary to be printed, and in the particulars in which the memoranda and statements do not so agree, he shall note at whose instance the matter is included in the printed record.
-If it shall subsequently develop that any portion of the transcript, which has been omitted from the record as printed, should properly have been included, it may be directed by the Court of Appeals to be printed, on application of any of the parties, or of its own motion, or such supplemental printing may be obviated by the use of the original transcript, when such use is authorized by the Court as being sufficient for the purpose of the hearing and decision of the case.
+If it shall subsequently develop that any portion of the transcript, which has been omitted from the record as printed, should properly have been included, it may be directed by the Court of Appeals to be printed, on application of any of the parties, or of its own motion, or such supplemental printing may be obviated by the use of the original transcript, when such use is authorized by the Court as being sufficient for the purpose of the bearing and decision of the case.
 If a party to the appeal shall fail to file a memorandum or reply statement, as provided by this rule, the Clerk of this Court shall omit from the record as printed all matter which the memorandum of the party acting under the rule shall have designated as proper to be so omitted.
-The provisions of this rule or of Rules 12 and 12A, shall not have the effect of extending the time limited by other existing rules for the transmission of records to this Court.
+The provisions of this rule or of Rule 12, shall not have the effect of extending the time limited by other existing rules for the transmission of records to this Court.